-Based on these constrains it might be favourable to substitute the one Selene guide section as discussed in section ?? for two identical sections of half the lengths.
+Based on these constrains it might be favourable to substitute the one Selene guide section as presented in section 2.2 for two identical sections of half the lengths.
 Direct line of sight is blocked much earlier and the joining focal point is in an environment of low radiation allowing for easy access.
-The two versions are discussed in sections ?? and ??.